microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/riskdetection.md

 Microsoft Entra ID Protection continually evaluates [user risks](riskyuser.md) and app or user [sign-in](signin.md) risks based on various signals and machine learning.
 This API provides programmatic access to all risk detections in your Microsoft Entra environment.

-For more information about risk events, see [Microsoft Entra ID Protection](/azure/active-directory/identity-protection/overview-identity-protection).
+For more information about risk detection, see [Microsoft Entra ID Protection](/azure/active-directory/identity-protection/overview-identity-protection) and [What are risk detections?](/entra/id-protection/concept-identity-protection-risks)

 >[!NOTE]
 > 1. You must have a Microsoft Entra ID P1 or P2 license to use the risk detection API.